baharin/FlakiFailure/README.md

   * <b> Condition Inference by DT/DR </b> DT generates tree-like structure of decisions, while DR establishes a set of if-then rules for classification based on input variables.

-* <p> <b> Test Oracle Building </b> describes how assertion-based test oracles are constructed using the training set from the first step and the conditions inferred in the second step.
+* <p> <b> Test Validator Building </b> describes how assertion-based test validators are constructed using the training set from the first step and the conditions inferred in the second step.
 This steps involves first deriving confidence levels of assertions by calculating their precisions in classifying pass or fail tests in the training set.
-Next, we propose a pruning mechanism to ensure that the pass and fail assertions are consistent.
+Then, we use a pruning mechanism to ensure that the pass and fail assertions are consistent.
 Our pruning mechanism employs Z3 solver.
 </p>

 License